nazgul17/JCloisterZone/notable-TODO.md

 * add function for applying reducer on state (reverse apply)
 * rename updateXYZ to mapXYX, add it for everything and move it from mixins to state

-* test if works if barn are contain multiple spots

 * implement zoom by single affine transrom on grid layer? probably no - problems with area checking

 * remove feature/meeple methods with state arg, eg isOccupied(state), put them rather on state